 If you move to one of the states that does not allow same-sex couples to marry but does not have a defense of marriage statute, whether your marriage will be recognized is uncertain.
-For example, in New York State, some courts are treating Canadian marriages as valid and are awarding property and bestowing parentage rights based upon the marriage.
-Some have even ordered state agencies to extend health benefits to the spouses of lesbians and gay men.
-But other courts have refused to recognize Canadian marriages of same-sex couples.
-To keep abreast of the frequently changing law in this area, see Nolo's Queer Justice blog at www.queerjustice.com.
+To keep abreast of the frequently changing law in this area, visit the Human Rights Campaign website at www.hrc.org.

 For a comprehensive guide to same-sex relationship laws in the U.S., see Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions, by Frederick Hertz and Emily Doskow (Nolo).